Security researchers call for Guardian to retract false WhatsApp “backdoor” story

 “Individually targeted attacks by powerful adversaries willing to put effort into compromising a single person are a different kind of threat.
 If that is the threat model in mind, than merely recommending Signal is irresponsible.
 Your reckless, uncontextualized piece posits a mythical Snowden-type character, with a powerful, massively resourced adversary, for whom WhatsApp would not be a good choice.
 From that it concludes that WhatsApp is unsafe for a billion people for whom it is, at the moment, among the best options for secure communication.”

 We’ve reached out to the Guardian’s London technology editor, Jonathan Haynes, to ask whether the newspaper will be retracting the story and issuing an apology, and will update this story with any response.
-The writer of the original story does not appear to be a staff writer at the newspaper.
+The author of the original story does not appear to be a staff writer at the newspaper.

 Prior to the publication of Tufekci’s open letter the newspaper had already edited the story — changing the headline to replace the word “backdoor” with “vulnerability”.